History of Asmara: Architectural development under the Italian regime

-In the years between 1935 and 1941, numerous buildings in the styles of Rationalismo and Novecento were erected within a area, and although many others were planned, they would never be realized.
+In the years between 1935 and 1941, numerous buildings in the styles of Rationalismo and Novecento were erected within an area, and although many others were planned, they would never be realized.
 The buildings ranged from small, one-story apartments to giant high-rise office buildings.
 About 10 years after Gruppo 7 had outlined its basic principles for reforming Italian architecture in La Rassegna Italiana magazine, numerous buildings were built in Asmara according to these specifications.
 The group's principles were based on the idea that architecture had to be rational and reduced to simple forms, and that all architectural ornamentation had to be renounced.

 In addition to numerous buildings, the colonial administration also built roads and squares, which were also supposed to represent the fascist regime and its power over the Eritrean population.
 The Viale Mussolini (today Harnet Avenue), the Piazza Roma (today Post Square) and the Viale de Bono (today Semeatat Boulevard) were built to unite the masses and to display the power of the occupiers in the form of festivals, parades and marches.
 With its administrative buildings, the Cinema Impero, the theater, St. Joseph's Cathedral, high-rise apartment buildings, and numerous bars and shops, Viale Mussolini was the center of the city.
 As the day faded into the night, Viale Mussolini was used as a promenade – the so-called Passeggiata.
 Italians walked up and down the street without any particular aim.
 The indigenous population, however, had no access to the palm-lined boulevard during the day or at night.

 The idea that Asmara would continue to grow steadily was not in question; more and more Italians were moving to the Eritrean highlands.
 In 1939, 98,000 people were already living in Asmara.
 Of these, 53,000 were Italians and 45,000 were Eritrean.
 At the end of the 1930s, the population of Italians living in Asmara peaked around 70,000.

-Nearly 4/5 of the inhabitants were Christians while nearly all spoke Italian and/or vernacular Italian Eritrean.
+Nearly 4/5 of the inhabitants were Christians, while nearly all spoke Italian and/or vernacular Italian Eritrean.

 However, growth would soon come to a screeching halt.
 During the Second World War, the Great Powers, Italy and the UK, fought battles all across Eritrea.
 After a nearly one-year-long military operation, Mussolini's troops were finally defeated by the British in 1941.
 Until the fall of his Empire, Mussolini had never before set foot in Italy’s small colony on the Horn of Africa.

 The British must have been very impressed by this European city in Africa.
 After the capture of Asmara, the British Information Ministry reported that they had conquered a European city with extensive boulevards, fantastic cinemas, outstanding fascist buildings, cafes, shops, two-laned streets, and a first-class hotel.
 With the British takeover, the compulsive need to build in the Eritrean capital came to an abrupt end.